Let us help you care for your family and your academics

 At Moreno Valley College, we recognize that the high costs of textbooks serve as a barrier that impacts student success.
 To address this, MVC labels zero textbook cost (ZTC) and low textbook cost (LTC) courses.

 - ZTC classes have no textbook-related costs, including access fees, workbooks, or manuals.

 - LTC courses are those whose required textbooks can be purchased at the MVC Bookstore for $50 or less, in either physical or electronic format.

-Students have access to a wide range of books, articles, textbooks as well as technology resources including laptops and Chromebooks to complete classes on, graphing calculators, mobile chargers and mobile hotspots.
+Students have access to a wide range of books, articles, textbooks as well as technology resources including laptops and Chromebooks to complete classes on, graphing calculators, and mobile chargers.
 Loans are free of charge though returning an item late without renewing it may result in fees.

 Moreno Valley College's expansive career services can help tailor your education to your dream career or prepare you for your ideal university program.
 Leverage career advising, get involved with the Employment Placement program, or explore our Apprenticeship Program offerings.